qbicsoftware/docs/template/{{ cookiecutter.folder_name }}/README.md

     {%- for report, link in reports|dictsort if report != 'development' %}
   - [{{ report }}]({{ link }})
     {%- else %}
 We're sorry, there are no available releases reports for this project.
+Come back soon!
     {%- endfor %}

 {% endfor %}